The Thread

 What is linen and what is it made from?

-Linen is a strong, lightweight and absorbent textile made from the fibers of the flax plant; a beautiful, blue-flowered crop most commonly found across Western Europe.
+Linen is a lightweight and absorbent textile made from the fibres of the flax plant; a beautiful, blue-flowered crop most commonly found across Western Europe.
 One of the world’s oldest textiles, it can be traced back thousands of years to ancient civilizations.
-A greater amount of care and time goes into harvesting flax in comparison to other natural fibers, such as cotton.
-Retting is a critical operation, influencing the quality and quantity of each farmer’s harvest.
-It is the process of leaving flax in the field after it’s pulled so that it is exposed to micro-organisms and moisture; this facilitates a natural deconstruction of pectins and loosening of the fibers which are bound to the woody stems.
-Flax fibers are not elastic, so weaving them without breaking the threads requires skill and attention.
+A greater amount of care and time goes into harvesting flax as it must go through retting – a critical operation, influencing the quality and quantity of each farmer’s harvest.
+It is the process of leaving flax in the field after it’s pulled so that it is exposed to micro-organisms and moisture; this facilitates a natural deconstruction of pectins and loosening of the fibres which are bound to the woody stems.
+Flax fibres are not elastic, so weaving them without breaking the threads requires skill and attention.

 What are the other key benefits?